pmndrs/zustand/readme.md

 - [Calling actions outside a React event handler in pre React 18](./docs/guides/event-handler-in-pre-react-18.md).
 - [Testing](./docs/guides/testing.mdx)

-## 3rd-Party Libraries
+## Third-Party Libraries

-Some users may want to extends Zustand's feature set which can be done using 3rd-party libraries made by the community.
-For information regarding 3rd-party libraries with Zustand, visit [the doc](./docs/integrations/3rd-party-libraries.md).
+Some users may want to extends Zustand's feature set which can be done using third-party libraries made by the community.
+For information regarding third-party libraries with Zustand, visit [the doc](./docs/integrations/third-party-libraries.md).

 ## Comparison with other libraries